flbarfield/flbarfield/README.md

 <h3 align="center">Full-stack software engineer, available for hire </h3>

 - 🔭 I’m currently building a ["Smart Shopping List"](https://github.com/the-collab-lab/tcl-67-smart-shopping-list) with four other developers and completing various small Python scripts to solidify my recent learning of the language.
-- :book: I'm currently participating in "The Collab Lab", taking the "Python for Programmers" course on Educative.io, and studying "A Common Sense Guide to Data Structures and Algorithms" by Jay Wengrow
+- :book: I'm currently participating in "The Collab Lab", taking the "Python for Programmers" course on Educative.io, and just finished the book "A Common Sense Guide to Data Structures and Algorithms" by Jay Wengrow
 - 📫 How to reach me: barfieldfredrick@gmail.com
 - :loudspeaker: Blog: https://rickybarfieldcodes.wordpress.com/
 - 👨‍💻 Portfolio: [https://ricky-barfield.netlify.app/](https://ricky-barfield.netlify.app/)